Do Motorcyclists Need a Medical Exam After an Accident in New Jersey?

 It’s also important to follow your doctor’s orders for treatment even if you feel good or start to feel better.
 Stopping treatment early or failing to follow your treatment plan can be used against you if you make a personal injury claim.
 Some problems with the spine may not cause you pain now but could cause pain months or years later when they aren’t correctly treated.

-Are you in need of an NJ motorcycle accident attorney?
+Are you in need of an New Jersey motorcycle accident attorney?
 Jerry Friedman at Law 4 Hogs is a motorcycle accident attorney who has a passion for riding motorcycles.
 He has been representing injured motorcyclists since 1977.

 A common question people have is, “Why do you need a medical exam even when you feel fine after an accident?”
 Not all injuries are immediately noticeable, and the adrenaline rush could be hiding signs of injury.
 You may notice symptoms of some types of injuries days, weeks or months later.
 After months have gone by, you’re not likely to receive much compensation for your injuries due to not getting a checkup sooner.